 We all know we’re not eating enough green food, and if WE aren’t, then our kids aren’t either!
 Here are some simple hacks to sneak in those nutrients your body needs every day.

 Breakfast smoothie – put a handful of spinach in your morning smoothie.
 When’s the last time you had a bowl full of spinach for breakfast?
 If you make your smoothie right, your kids may love it too, and they won’t even know they’re eating spinach!

 Salads – stay away from romaine lettuce, it has very few nutrients involved.
 Make sure you opt for a healthy bed of spinach instead.

 Sides – If you’re going to get a side of something bad for you, always pair it with something good for you.
 So, if you go with some french fries, get yourself a side of greens and eat that first.
 Broccoli, green beans, brussels sprouts are great options.

 Give your body the raw materials to work with.
 Of course, the healthiest option is to skip the fries and just eat a healthy side.
 Baby steps!

-Green juicing is a simple way to get your nutrients in on-the-go.
-Make sure to watch sugar content on pre-made juices because a lot of them have an overload of sugar.
+Green juicing is a simple way to get your nutrients in on the go.
+Make sure to watch the sugar content on pre-made juices because a lot of them have an overload of sugar.

 Those are some helpful hacks that can be implemented on a daily basis to consistently feed your body what it needs to thrive and build real health.